-While concerns about the reliability of FADEC persisted, the Guardian also reported on a 'cease fly' order issued by Boeing following the discovery of serious faults within the Chinook Mk2 gearbox (Guardian, 11 August, 1999).
-In conceptual terms, this additional 'layer' of doubt about the RAF version added strength to the case to 'open the black box' because concerns about the engine control software (FADEC) used in the Mk2 Chinook were now joined by doubts about the reliability of its hardware (gearbox).
-The press continued to publish stories about apparent contradictions between statements and documents (Guardian, 30 July 1999), problems with other Chinook aircraft (Guardian, 11 August 1999) and speculation about a cover-up by the MOD, referencing the Computer Weekly investigations (for instance: Mirror, 10 September 1999; Mail, 14 October 1999; Mirror, 15 October 1999).
-Calls to reopen the inquiry were also made by an all-party group of MPs led by Menzies Campbell (Guardian, 11 August 1999), which included Sir Malcolm Rifkind (Guardian, 14 October 1999).
-Rifkind explained his 'U-turn' by stating that he found it 'puzzling and disturbing' that he had been 'kept in the dark by officials over the aircraft's history of problems' (Mirror, 15 October, 1999).
+While concerns about the reliability of FADEC persisted, The Guardian also reported on a 'cease fly' order issued by Boeing following the discovery of serious faults within the Chinook Mark 2 gearbox (The Guardian, 11 August 1999).
+In conceptual terms, this additional 'layer' of doubt about the RAF version added strength to the case to 'open the black box' because concerns about the engine control software (FADEC) used in the Chinook Mark 2 were now joined by doubts about the reliability of its hardware (gearbox).
+The press continued to publish stories about apparent contradictions between statements and documents (The Guardian, 30 July 1999), problems with other Chinook aircraft (The Guardian, 11 August 1999) and speculation about a cover-up by the MOD, referencing the Computer Weekly investigations (for instance: Mirror, 10 September 1999; Daily Mail, 14 October 1999; Mirror, 15 October 1999).
+Calls to reopen the inquiry were also made by an all-party group of MPs led by Menzies Campbell (The Guardian, 11 August 1999), which included Sir Malcolm Rifkind (The Guardian, 14 October 1999).
+Rifkind explained his 'U-turn' by stating that he found it 'puzzling and disturbing' that he had been 'kept in the dark by officials over the aircraft's history of problems' (Mirror, 15 October 1999).
 In conceptual terms, the coalition had been strengthened by this network of cross-party politicians who could exert influence through the House of Commons, dovetailing Chalfont's influence in the House of Lords.

-On 11 February 2000, the National Audit Office (NAO) published a report on the Ministry of Defence's acceptance of equipment into service.
-The NAO report concluded that 'the Chinook was in service despite doubts about its safety' and that its 'engine-control computer software [was] not fit for the purpose.'
-The NAO report sparked further media interest in the controversy, being the first official government body to have 'questioned the MoD stand' (Mail, 12 February, 2000).
-In conceptual terms, the NAO report added further to the 'opening' of the 'black box' by discrediting the RAF's version of event (which presumed no technical faults) (see second row of Table 2).
+On 11 February 2000, the National Audit Office (NAO) published a report on the MoD's acceptance of equipment into service.
+The NAO report concluded that 'the Chinook was in service despite doubts about its safety' and that its 'engine-control computer software [was] not fit for the purpose'.
+The NAO report sparked further media interest in the controversy, being the first official government body to have 'questioned the MoD stand' (Daily Mail, 12 February 2000).
+In conceptual terms, the NAO report added further to the 'opening' of the 'black box' by discrediting the RAF's version of the event (which presumed no technical faults) (see second row of Table S1 in the online Appendix).